opensearch-project/documentation-website/_im-plugin/ism/managedindexes.md

 To change a policy using OpenSearch Dashboards, do the following:

-- Under **Managed indices**, choose the indices that you want to attach the new policy to.
+- Under **Index Management**, choose the indexes that you want to attach the new policy to.
-- To attach the new policy to indices in specific states, choose **Choose state filters**, and then choose those states.
+- To attach the new policy to indexes in specific states, choose **Choose state filters**, and then choose those states.
 - Under **Choose New Policy**, choose the new policy.
-- To start the new policy for indices in the current state, choose **Keep indices in their current state after the policy takes effect**.
+- To start the new policy for indexes in the current state, choose **Keep indices in their current state after the policy takes effect**.
 - To start the new policy in a specific state, choose **Start from a chosen state after changing policies**, and then choose the default start state in your new policy.